kubernetes/website/docs/tasks/administer-federation/ingress.md

 pods are kept running in each cluster, even in the event of node failures.
-In the event of entire cluster or availability zone failures, Federated ReplicaSets automatically place additional replacas in the other available clusters in the federation to accommodate the traffic which was previously being served by the now unavailable cluster.
+In the event of entire cluster or availability zone failures, Federated ReplicaSets automatically place additional replicas in the other available clusters in the federation to accommodate the traffic which was previously being served by the now unavailable cluster.
 While the Federated ReplicaSet ensures that sufficient replicas are kept running, the Federated Ingress ensures that user traffic is